Maryland Patient Safety Center

 WEAA FM Radio Interview with Gabe Ortiz I June 22, 2023

-The Obstetrics and Women’s Department at LifeBridge Sinai Hospital observed increased surgical site infections (SSIs) after cesarean delivery in 2021-2022.
-The problem was identified through staff reporting patient readmissions and quality reviews.
-An interdisciplinary team established a quality goal to decrease the incidence of SSI.
+An interdisciplinary team at LifeBridge Health Sinai Hospital established a quality goal to decrease the incidence of SSI.
 An SSI prevention bundle was developed and implemented incrementally, which resulted in a decrease in SSIs.
 During this one-hour webinar, project leaders, and Minogue Award for Patient Safety Innovation Circle of Honor winners, will describe the background and significance of surgical site infections after cesarean delivery; how an evidence-based prevention bundle can impact outcomes; and the strategies to sustain practice change.

 This one-hour webinar will detail how Minogue Award for Patient Safety Innovation Circle of Honor winners, Greater Baltimore Medical Center, used principles of the Lean Management System to redesign care for patients experiencing postpartum hemorrhage, leading to improved outcomes and decreased severe maternal morbidity.